AndyT1719/onshape-featurescript-square-sweep/README.md

 - Guide rails

 ## Motivation
 I noticed I used a lot of sweeps with square cross sections a lot in my builds such as frames.
 Before I had to create a path, plane, sketch, and finally the sweep.
 I decided to learn how to code in Onshape's featurescript language so that I can use it to automate sweep creation which sped up modeling a lot for me.
-I also released this code to the public and it is used by over 100+ users acording to the linked doc statistic.
+I also released this code to the public and it is used by over 100+ users according to the linked doc statistic.

 ## Author
 Andy Tran